-- Transoral – The procedure is performed from within the GI tract, through the patient’s mouth
+- Transoral – Physicians perform the procedure from within the stomach, through the patient’s mouth

-- Incisionless – There are no incisions, resulting in reduced risk and discomfort, faster recovery, and no scars
+- Incisionless – TIF-trained physicians make no incisions, resulting in reduced risk and discomfort, faster recovery, and no scars

-- Fundoplication – The antireflux valve is reconstructed by wrapping the upper portion of the stomach (fundus) around the esophagus
+- Fundoplication – Physicians reconstruct the antireflux valve by wrapping the upper portion of the stomach (fundus) around the esophagus

 While many patients may be dissatisfied with the medicines available to treat their GERD symptoms, some are wary of traditional antireflux surgery.
 This concern may be due to the incisions required, the associated risks, and undesirable long-term side effects such as bloating, trouble swallowing, and increased flatulence.

-The TIF procedure bridges the treatment gap between medication and more invasive surgery.
-Because the procedure is performed entirely through the patient’s mouth, there are no abdominal incisions and no scars from the procedure.
+The TIF procedure bridges the treatment gap between medication and more invasive surgery (as seen in the diagram below).
+Because surgeons perform the procedure entirely through the patient’s mouth, they make no abdominal incisions and leave no scars from the procedure.